Fiduciary Financial Advisor in Newport News, VA

 What Is a Fiduciary Financial Advisor in Newport News, VA?

-Anyone in Newport News, VA can give themselves the title of "financial advisor," but to be a fiduciary, an advisor must be registered with the SEC, and is legally required to abide by fiduciary duty, and as a result, must put clients’ interests ahead of their own.
-They have to have credentials and certifications from industry organizations such as the CFP Board and Fi360.
-Achieving and retaining these certifications necessitate persistent education and a stringent moral standard.
+Any person in Newport News, VA can give themselves the title of "financial advisor," but to be a fiduciary, an advisor must be registered with the SEC, and is legally required to abide by fiduciary duty, and as a result, must put clients’ interests ahead of their own.
+They must possess credentials and certifications from industry organizations such as the CFP Board and Fi360.
+Securing and keeping these certifications require ongoing education and a stringent moral standard.

-For instance, fiduciary financial advisors with a CERTIFIED FINANCIAL PLANNER™ certification must follow the CFP Board's Code of Ethics and Standards of Conduct to:
+For instance, fiduciary financial advisors with a CERTIFIED FINANCIAL PLANNER™ certification are required to follow the CFP Board's Code of Ethics and Standards of Conduct to:

 • Act with honesty, integrity, competence, and diligence